surajsahani2004/Tic-Tac-Toe-with-AI/README.md

-# Tic-Tac-Toe-with-AI
-This is a classic Tic-Tac-Toe game.
-I built this to practice Game Logic and AI decision-making.
-The computer is programmed to play smartly—it will try to win, block your moves, and take the best positions on the board.
+🎮 X_&_O_with_Bot (Web Edition)
+This is a modern, web-based Tic-Tac-Toe game where you play against a smart AI bot.
+I upgraded this project from a terminal-based script to a full web application to practice AI decision-making and Full-stack development.

 ✨ Features
-Smart Computer: It blocks your winning moves and plays strategically.
+Smart AI Opponent: The computer is programmed to play strategically.
+It will block your winning moves and try to win whenever possible.

-Error Handling: Prevents invalid inputs (like typing letters or picking occupied spots).

-Play Again: Ask if you want a rematch after the game ends.

-Clean Code: Easy to read and understand.
+Unpredictable Gameplay: Unlike basic bots, this AI uses a shuffle logic to ensure it doesn't play the exact same pattern every time, making the game more challenging.

+Win Celebration: When you beat the bot, the screen celebrates with a colorful confetti 🎉 animation.

+Clean Web UI: A professional 3x3 grid layout with a responsive "New Game" feature.

+Error Prevention: The interface automatically disables occupied spots, so there are no invalid moves.

-🛠️ Tech Used
+🛠️ Tech Stack
-Language: Python 3.13
+Backend: Python 3.13 (Flask Framework)

-Libraries: random (Standard library)
+Frontend: HTML5, CSS3 (Modern Dashboard UI)

+Logic: Heuristic AI & Randomization

+Libraries: Flask, Random, Canvas-Confetti

 🚀 How to Run
-Download the Tic Tac Toe Game.py file.

-Open your terminal or command prompt.

-Run the command:
+Install Flask:

 Bash
-python "Tic Tac Toe Game.py"
+pip install flask
+Run the App:

+Bash
+python "X_and_O_with_Bot.py"
+Open in Browser: Go to http://127.0.0.1:5000/ to start playing!

 🎮 How to Play
-The board has positions 1 to 9.
+The board consists of 9 cells (1-9).

 You are 'X' and the computer is 'O'.

-Enter a number from 1-9 to place your mark.
+Click on any empty square to place your mark.
+The computer will immediately respond with its best move.

-Developer: Suraj Sahani College: Mumbai University (B.Sc Computer Science)
+Developer: Suraj Sahani College: Mumbai University (B.Sc.
+Computer Science) Focus: AI/ML Research & Innovation